-Weese, associate professor in the Department of Pathobiology at the University of Guelph in Ontario, Canada, and member of AAHA’s Infection Control, Prevention, and Biosecurity Guidelines Task Force, has been tracking coronavirus developments for months in his blog.
+Weese, associate professor in the Department of Pathobiology at the University of Guelph in Ontario, Canada, and a contributing reviewer of AAHA’s Infection Control, Prevention, and Biosecurity Guidelines, has been tracking coronavirus developments for months in his blog.

 “We know there’s a chance dogs can get infected.
 And we know that there are a lot of dogs getting exposed,” Weese said.
 He points out that in the handful of documented cases of SARS-CoV-2 in pets, all had been exposed to humans who’d tested positive for COVID-19, and that over a million confirmed cases of COVID-19 in the US means that “a large, large number of animals” have obviously been exposed.
 “Even if a very small percentage get infected, we’re going to see some [pets test positive].”